 Never fire a coil without first confirming the ohm resistance on an ohm reader or multimeter.
 You can't just rely on a coil wrapping calculator or somebody's recommendations, there's too much chance for human error.
 The smallest error can be catastrophic.
 Even seasoned veterans always check the resistance of their coils on a meter to make sure they are safe.

-To find out what current (amps) the coil will pull from the battery, you use an Ohms Law Calculator.
+2) To find out what current (amps) the coil will pull from the battery in a mechanical mod, you use an Ohms Law Calculator.

 You have the resistance of the coil (what you measured with your ohm meter) and the voltage (always use 4.2 volts of a fully charged battery), so type those figures into the calculator and then click calculate.
 The current is the amps that coil will draw from the battery.
+Now compare the coil amp draw to your battery's amp limit.
+Are they compatible?
 Not so hard, right?